EnzymeFunctionInitiative/EST/docs/source/pipelines/est/import/append_blast_query.rst

 ::

-	Usage: perl pipelines/est/import/append_blast_query.pl --blast-query-file path_to_file
+	Usage: perl append_blast_query.pl --blast-query-file <FILE> [--output-sequence-file <FILE>] [--output-dir <FILE>]
-	    [--output-sequence-file <path/to/output/sequences/file.fasta>]
-	    [--output-dir <path/to/output/dir>]

 	Description:
-	    Append the input BLAST query to the sequence import file
+	    Append the input BLAST query to the sequence import file.

 	Options:
-	    --blast-query-file      file that contains the BLAST query sequence --output-sequence-file  file that contains the sequences already retrieved by the pipeline --output-dir            directory that contains the files for the job
+	    --blast-query-file        path to file containing the BLAST query sequence --output-sequence-file    path to output sequence file that the input sequence gets appended to --output-dir              path to directory containing input files for the EST job

 Reference
 ---------